Lithill/Eponymous-Bosch/README.md

 # **Eponymous Bosch**

-This website has been created to sell AI-generated art prints.
+This website has been created to sell AI-generated art prints for a european target group.
+Therefore, metric sizes have been focused on when the user requests a commission.
 It has been designed with a range of different screen sizes in mind.

 !["Am I Responsive" image](static/images/readme/amiresponsive.jpg)